Chuyu-Team/VC-LTL/ReadMe.md

 ### 4.1.0.1 - Improved Support (Mar 2, 2020 20:00)
 * Improve, Enhanced _Getcvt support for C ++ 17.
+* New Fea, add msvcp60 static library mode to improve the compatibility of streamlined systems.
 * Fix Bug，symbol conflict may occur in `legacy_stdio_definitions.lib` in light mode (Thunks to Big吊)

 > Tips: Tips: VC-LTL 4.1 and 4.0 are not compatible in STL stream ABI, please recompile static libraries!